 From savoring the Michigan craft beer scene at America's oldest microbrewery to sailing under the stars on Lake Huron's Saginaw Bay or boating through National Wildlife Refuge alongside an expert local guide, Pure Michigan's Great Lakes Bay Region is home to experiences that simply can't be had elsewhere!

-And while we could never mention all the top things to do on a Michigan vacation here in Bay City, Birch Run, Chesaning, Frankenmuth, Midland and Saginaw, read on to reveal our insider trip ideas for your Great Lakes Bay getaway!
+While we could never mention all the top things to do on a Michigan vacation here in Bay City, Birch Run, Chesaning, Frankenmuth, Midland and Saginaw, read on to reveal our insider trip ideas for your Great Lakes Bay getaway!

 1. Embark on Waterfront Excursions